What is academic integrity?

 - acknowledge shared ownership of ideas in group projects or assessment tasks with a clear statement of individual’s contributions alongside your own original work.

-Academic integrity matters - producing your own work, to the best of your ability means you have demonstrated what you have learnt and you have earnt your qualifications.
+Academic integrity matters - producing your own work, to the best of your ability means you have demonstrated what you have learnt and you have earned your qualifications.
 This will help you navigate opportunities and challenges in the workplace and succeed as a professional in your chosen career.

 Mandatory Academic Integrity TrainingA new Student Academic Misconduct Procedure and Penalty Schedule will be in effect from 22 February 2021.
 One of the updated requirements is that all students must undertake Mandatory Academic Integrity Training so you can learn about academic integrity, how academic misconduct is managed at USQ and resources to help you with your referencing and writing.